get-good/get-good.github.io/README.md

 ## Installation
 This app requires meteor to be installed on your computer.
 To do so, please see their <a href="https://www.meteor.com/">page</a>.
-To install studybuddyfinder, download the .zip file and extract all the files.
+To install get good, download the .zip file and extract all the files.
 Then, change your directory to the app directory contained in the extracted contents.
 From there, type meteor run and you're all set!

 ## Usage
 Here's how to use the app: